ThiagoAndo/multi-step-form-main/README.md

 <br/>
 <div style="text-align: justify">
  The feature module of JS does not allow to change variable's value through modules.
 It transforms a let variable into a const variable.
-As I wanted to keep all variables in one place, the solution is creating a function [changePar] to change the variable's value on the variables module.
+As I wanted to keep all variables in one place, the solution was creating a function [changePar] to change the variable's value on the variables module.
 </div>
 <br/>